Position Flips & Reversals

 One Crossing Order, Not Close-Then-Open

-When the leader reverses, a healthy follower places one single crossing order that carries it from its current side, through flat, to the new side.
+When the leader reverses, an eligible follower places one single crossing order that carries it from its current side, through flat, to the new side.
 It is not a close order followed by a separate opening order — it is a single order whose size is large enough to both exit the old position and establish the new one.

 Example